 How it works

-Application forms will be forwarded to FIPC by UCAS.
+Application forms will be forwarded to FIPC by GOV.UK.
 Shortlisting will be from the application form, but any supplementary information can be sent by the applicant directly to Helen, Course Director, via email@example.com

 Interviews and selection tasks are based on clear and appropriate criteria that are applied consistently and lead to sound judgements about the candidate’s suitability for teaching and potential to meet the Teachers’ Standards.
 The selection procedures are designed to result in the recruitment of trainees who meet the entry requirements specified in the current DfE document ‘Initial Teacher Training Criteria’.